 - The generous length pigtail (16 inches) often eliminates the need for a motor phase/encoder cable (when used with a Teknic drive).
 With some servo motors, the motor cable can cost as much as the motor.

 - When an extension motor cable is needed, the Hudson’s convenient single-connector design saves you substantial money.
-If you use a Teknic drive, Teknic offers custom-length motor cables, with fast lead-time, at prices lower than you can get direct from a cable shop.

 - The finished pigtail saves labor compared to motors with “flying leads” that have to be terminated and inserted into connectors.
 Wiring mistakes are also prevented.